hpca-uji/PyDTNN/README.md

     Cython>=0.29.13
     numpy>=1.17.2
     pycuda>=2019.1.2
+    scikit-image>=0.17.2
 ```

-which can be install by typing ``pip install -r requirements.txt``.
+These packages can be installed by typing ``pip install -r requirements.txt``.

 You will also need a MPI library installed, such as OpenMPI, MPICH or MVAPICH2.

-To realize the im2col/col2im transforms for Convolutional layers in parallel,
+To realize the im2col/col2im transforms for Convolutional layers in parallel, it
-it is necessary to compile Cython pyx modules (see ``compile_cython_modules.sh`` script).
+is necessary to compile the Cython pyx modules.
+For doing this, execute the
+``compile_cython_modules.sh`` script or the next line:

 ```
 LDSHARED="gcc -shared" CC=gcc python3 setup.py build_ext --inplace
 ```

+To exploit the intra-process parallelism via OpenMP threads, the ``-fopenmp``
-Note the ``-fopenmp`` compilation flag in the ``setup.py`` file to exploit intra-process parallelism via OpenMP threads.
+compilation flag has been used in the ``setup.py`` file.

 ## Launcher options